3 years full-time

 You'll receive lectures from leading figures researchers and academics, along with smaller group sessions.
 In tutorials and seminars you will be encouraged to debate and discuss the lecture material, drawing out important principles, highlighting connections between ideas and applying methods to example problems.

 You will share lectures and seminars with students from other departments, but your tutorials and some smaller seminar groups will be with other Natural Sciences students only, and these will help you understand the material in an interdisciplinary context.

 For the natural scientist, conducting rigorous experiments and understanding the experimental method is not just a useful skill but underpins the very nature of scientific inquiry and discovery.

 Laboratory work may be done in groups or pairs, or sometimes individually, but always with the support of experienced mentors.
 Sometimes laboratory work will be interwoven with lectures and tutorials, sometimes it may be a stand-alone module.
 The importance of experimentation to the learning process is recognised by the fact that projects form the pinnacle of every natural scientist’s time at York: every Natural Sciences programme includes a major project during the final year.

-You will be based in the Natural Sciences Learning Studio on Campus West, but your teaching will be spread across our departments and locations will vary.
-Teaching locations for this course include: Alcuin, Derwent, James and Vanbrugh College; the Department of Biology; the Physics and Electronic Engineering building; and the Spring Lane building.
+You will be based in the Natural Sciences Learning Studio on Campus West, but your teaching locations will vary.
+Teaching locations for this course include the Spring Lane Teaching Building; Departments of Biology; Physics and Electronic Engineering; Chemistry; and other locations around campus.